 This is the perfect age for hands-on learning.
 Provide opportunities for them to use a traditional keyboard and mouse.
-You can also incorporate a spelling lesson as they type simple words in to a search engine.
+You can also incorporate a spelling lesson as they type simple words into a search engine.

 Digital storytelling is a way for preschoolers to tap into technology along with their imaginations.
-It incorporated images and allows students to manipulate them into a story.
+It incorporates images and allows students to manipulate them into a story.
 There are several ways to do this.

-Kids can create their own artwork, or choose from a series of digital pictures or video.
+Kids can create their own artwork, or choose from a series of digital pictures and video.
 You can also attach audio files with the child narrating their own digital storybook.
 Digital storytelling is sure to keep kids engaged, along with encouraging creativity and higher-level thinking.

 Integrating technology into your preschool teaching methodology is sure to enhance learning and increase student engagement, along with teaching the technical skills students will need to succeed as they advance through school.